ArenaNet: Guild Wars 2: Heart of Thorns and Season 3

-Guild Wars 2: Heart of Thorns was the first expansion pack for Guild Wars 2, released on October 23, 2015.
+Guild Wars 2: Heart of Thorns (also known as HoT) was the first expansion pack for Guild Wars 2, released on October 23, 2015.
 Heart of Thorns introduced the Revenant profession to the game, four new open world maps with three distinct biomes, 10-man instanced raids, the mastery system, "elite specializations" for each of the game's now nine professions that substantially change the way they play, the new 'Stronghold' player-versus-player game format, and a new borderland map for the World versus World game mode.

 Players who owned the Heart of Thorns expansion were also provided with access to a set of six living world patches released between July 2016 to July 2017, referred to as Season 3 of the Living World.
 The size of Living World patches grew with this season, as each patch introduced a large new explorable map, new masteries, and repeatable story instances.
 Season 3 aimed to deliver patches of the same size every 2–3 months by using three rotating teams of developers, each given six to nine months to create each release.
 It also included some smaller patches with minor changes and events in the spirit of Season 1, which were handled by a separate "current events" team.

 Guild Wars 2: Path of Fire and Season 4

-Guild Wars 2: Path of Fire is the second expansion pack for Guild Wars 2, released on September 22, 2017.
+Guild Wars 2: Path of Fire (also known as PoF) is the second expansion pack for Guild Wars 2, released on September 22, 2017.
 Path of Fire introduces mounts, new open world maps in Elona (the same setting as Guild Wars: Nightfall), new 10-man raids, and another elite specialization for each of the game's professions.

 As with Heart of Thorns, players who own the Path of Fire expansion have been given access to a series of post-expansion story patches with Season 4 of the Living World.
 While the size and quality of Living World releases increased over Season 4, with the developers expressing a desire to deliver "expansion level stories and features" through Living World patches, the frequency of updates suffered over Season 4, which was marked by repeated delays of episodes.
 While Season 3 released episodes every two to three months, several episodes in Season 4 have had as much as four months between major story releases.
 Season 4 consisted of six episodes released between November 2017 and May 2019.
 During Season 4, the "current events" team updated several festivals that had not been seen since Season 1 and reintroduced them as repeating, yearly events.

 The game was nominated for the "Outstanding Video Game" GLAAD Media Award.